Sonoma Stompers: History

+2014–2019: Pacific Association

+2014: Inaugural Season

 The Stompers announced their first professional signing, Tommy Lyons, in March 2014, and shortly thereafter traded for local player, Jayce Ray.
 The team's first manager was Ray Serrano, who led the Stompers to a 42–36 record in their inaugural season.
 In 2015, Serrano accepted a full-time position with the Atlanta Braves to serve as the organization's catching instructor.
 Former major league pitcher Bill "Spaceman" Lee started a game for the Stompers on August 12, 2014, pitching the team to victory over the Pittsburg Mettle.
 Lee set a record with the win, becoming the oldest person (at age 67) to ever win a professional baseball game.
 Lee pitched 5 2/3 innings, and batted for himself.
+Ray was named the leagues Most Valuable Player and later signed with the Boston Red Sox.

+2015: "The Only Rule is it Has to Work"

-In 2015, the Sonoma Stompers allowed Ben Lindbergh and Sam Miller of Baseball Prospectus's Effectively Wild podcast to serve as the Baseball Operations department, under General Manager Theo Fightmaster.
+In 2015, the Sonoma Stompers allowed Ben Lindbergh and Sam Miller of Baseball Prospectus's Effectively Wild podcast to serve as the Baseball Operations department, under general manager Theo Fightmaster.
 The duo wrote about their experience in a book entitled The Only Rule is it Has to Work, published in 2016.

+On February 15, Fehlandt Lentini was named player manager.
+After winning the first half of the season, Lentini was let go.
+He was replaced by Takashi Miyoshi.
 The team made history in June 2015, when pitcher Sean Conroy became the first openly gay active professional baseball player.
+The Stompers finished the season 44–33 after falling to San Rafael in the championship game.

+2016–2017: First coed professional baseball team since 1950s and Championship

 In June 2016, the Stompers announced that two female baseball players would join their roster starting in July.
 Upon joining the team, the two players, outfielder-pitcher Kelsie Whitmore and infielder Stacy Piagno, made the Sonoma Stompers the first coed professional baseball team since the 1950s.
 The Stompers added catcher Anna Kimbrell in July 2016.
-The Stompers won both the first and second halves of the season, earning their first Pacific Association championship under Manager Takashi Miyoshi.
+The Stompers won both the first and second halves of the season, earning their first Pacific Association championship under Miyoshi.
+In 2017, Sonoma clinched a championship game berth after winning the first half of the season, but fell to Vallejo in the finale.
 After the 2017 season, the Minnesota Twins hired Miyoshi as a coach for Elizabethton Twins.